Alexander William Bourne and the Fall of Singapore

 Keijo, and to a lesser extent Jinsen and Mukden, were manipulated by the Japanese as "show" camps, open to the IRCC, to demonstrate to the Allied powers Japanese chivalry towards prisoners.

-This conclusion about conditions in Camp Keijo concur with the following summary:
+This conclusion about conditions in Camp Keijo concurs with the following summary:

 Macquarie University Australian History Museum: The treatment of Australian POWs in Korea was generally better than that meted out by the Japanese to POWs in other locations.
 Keijo camp in Korea was a Japanese 'show' camp where approximately 90 Australians, together with approximately 300 British prisoners grew vegetables and raised rabbits to supplement their diet.
 The Japanese took photographs to use as propaganda, circulating them as proof of the 'good' conditions and the variety of foods available to the POWS .
 The Keijo camp was also used to demonstrate the POW's living conditions to visiting International Red Cross Committee (IRCC) officials.
 However there were many Australian POWs held in Korea who were kept in appalling conditions.
 Food allowances were often meagre, and death by malnutrition was not uncommon.
 [Source]